The Rhythm of the Night: Chart performance

-"The Rhythm of the Night" reached no. 1 in Italy for eight consecutive weeks.
+"The Rhythm of the Night" reached number one in Italy for eight consecutive weeks.
 In Europe, it was a top-10 hit in several countries, including Austria, Denmark, France, Germany, Iceland, Ireland, the Netherlands, Spain, Switzerland and the United Kingdom.
-In the UK, "The Rhythm of the Night" peaked at no. 2 on the UK Singles Chart on 18 September 1994, during its third week on the chart.
+In the UK, "The Rhythm of the Night" peaked at number two on the UK Singles Chart on 18 September 1994, during its third week on the chart.
 It spent a total of 19 weeks inside the UK top 100.
-In Germany, it peaked at no. 8 for two weeks in June 1994 and spent 25 weeks within the German Singles Chart, before leaving in December that year.
+In Germany, it peaked at number eight for two weeks in June 1994 and spent 25 weeks within the German Singles Chart, before leaving in December that year.
 Additionally, the single was a top-20 hit in Belgium and a top-30 hit in Sweden.
-It entered the Eurochart Hot 100 at no. 63 on 12 February and slowly climbed up to no. 5 on 17 September.
+It entered the Eurochart Hot 100 at number 63 on 12 February and slowly climbed up to number five on 17 September.

-Outside Europe, "The Rhythm of the Night" reached no. 11 on both the US Billboard Hot 100 and the Cash Box Top 100 charts.
-It also peaked at no. 8 and 7 in Australia and New Zealand, respectively.
-The song peaked at no. 1 on the French dance chart, no. 2 on the Canadian RPM Dance/Urban chart and the European Dance Radio chart, no. 3 on the UK Dance Chart, no. 7 on the Billboard Dance Club Play chart.
-In Europe, "The Rhythm of the Night" entered the European Border Breakers airplay chart at no. 21 on 9 April due to crossover airplay in West, Central, North and South-West Europe—it peaked at no. 4 on 5 November.
-In the US, the song was a top-10 hit on radio as well, peaking at n9.
-9 in the Billboard Top 40/Mainstream chart and at no. 7 on the Billboard Top 40/Rhythm-Crossover chart.
+Outside Europe, "The Rhythm of the Night" reached number 11 on both the US Billboard Hot 100 and the Cash Box Top 100 charts.
+It also peaked at numbers eight and seven in Australia and New Zealand, respectively.
+The song peaked at number one on the French dance chart, number two on the Canadian RPM Dance/Urban chart and the European Dance Radio chart, number three on the UK Dance Chart, and number seven on the Billboard Dance Club Play chart.
+In Europe, "The Rhythm of the Night" entered the European Border Breakers airplay chart at 21 on 9 April due to crossover airplay in West, Central, North and South-West Europe—it peaked at number four on 5 November.
+In the US, the song was a top-10 hit on radio as well, peaking at number nine in the Billboard Top 40/Mainstream chart and at number seven on the Billboard Top 40/Rhythm-Crossover chart.

+Music video

+The music video for "The Rhythm of the Night" was directed by Italian director Giacomo de Simone and filmed in Italy.
+In the video, which was filmed in Viareggio, a city and comune in northern Tuscany, Corona's frontwoman Olga Souza performs among spinning carousels in an amusement park.
+Other times, she performs at locations in the city.
+Throughout the video, different symbols and computer generated images appears.
+"The Rhythm of the Night" was A-listed on both the French and German music television channels MCM and VIVA in July and August 1994.

+The video also received "prime break out" rotation on MTV Europe.